Avalanche vs Wild Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 28)

 Colorado vs Minnesota Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each line.
-In fact, anytime the Avalanche and Wild play there’s always several intriguing angles to key in on.
-Not to mention games played at Grand Casino Arena in Nov rarely follow normal, predictable patterns.
+Remi is pouring through mountains of stats on each player.
+In fact, anytime the Avalanche and Wild play there’s always several intriguing observations to key in on.
+Not to mention games played at Grand Casino Arena in Nov seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: R. Colton over 1.5 Shots on Goal.